Skhmt/tapic/README.md

 ---

+### Misc

 This was written entirely in Javascript and has no dependencies besides ``ws`` when used in node.

-Compile for a minified version at `http://closure-compiler.appspot.com/home`
+Compile for a minified version at (Closure Compiler)[http://closure-compiler.appspot.com/home].

+MIT License.